 Standard seating configurations include two rows of captain's chairs and a three-seat bench in back; an optional second-row bench ups seating capacity to eight.
 Other standard items include tri-zone automatic climate control and leather seats with power adjustments in front and seat heaters in the first two rows.
 Air-conditioned seats are an option, as are a heated steering wheel, a navigation system and a rear-seat DVD entertainment system.

 Removing the third-row seat and flipping the second row forward, either manually or with an optional power-operated mechanism, allows a maximum cargo capacity of 108.9 cubic feet, which is smaller than the 2006 Escalade's 121 cubic feet.

-Under the Hood An all-aluminum 6.2-liter V-8 is the sole power plant.
+An all-aluminum 6.2-liter V-8 is the sole power plant.
 It's tuned for 403 hp and 417 pounds-feet of torque.
 It works through a six-speed automatic transmission.
 Maximum towing capacity is 7,700 pounds.
 Permanent all-wheel drive is available.

-Safety Standard safety equipment includes four-wheel-disc antilock brakes and an electronic stability system that includes new rollover mitigation technology, which can sense impending rollovers and selectively apply individual brakes.
+Standard safety equipment includes four-wheel-disc antilock brakes and an electronic stability system that includes new rollover mitigation technology, which can sense impending rollovers and selectively apply individual brakes.

 Standard side curtain airbags cover all three rows of seats.
 Side-impact airbags for the front seats are not available.